anuragtb/pdfcpu/core/grid.md

 ```

 <br>
-Rearrange pages of in.pdf into 3x2 grids and write result to out.pdf using orientation 'right down'.<br>
+Rearrange pages of in.pdf into 3x2 grids and write result to out.pdf using orientation 'right down'.
 The output page size is the result of a 3(hor)x2(vert) page grid using in.pdf's page size:

 ```sh